-District officials will cooperate with police officials and other law enforcement authorities in order to maintain a safe school environment.
-Law enforcement officials, however, have limited authority to interview or search students in schools or at school functions, or to use school facilities in connection with criminal investigations.
+District officials will cooperate with law enforcement authorities in order to maintain a safe school environment.
+Law enforcement officials however, have limited authority to interview or search students in schools or at school functions, or to use school facilities in connection with criminal investigations.
 Law enforcement officials may enter school property or a school function to question or search a student or to conduct a criminal investigation involving students only if they have: